HTTP Panic Recover Middleware

 }

-As example, if your code is trying to access the 3’rd position of an empty slice will return the following error: “runtime error: index out of range [3] with length 0”.
+For example, if your code tries to access the 3rd position of an empty slice, it will return: "runtime error: index out of range [3] with length 0".

 package middlewares